-Our newest hiking trip for 2013 will take you to the South Chilcotins of British Columbia.
-The wilderness area lies within a transition zone between the Coast Mountains and the Chilcotin Plateau.
+The South Chilcotins wilderness area lies within a transition zone between the Coast Mountains and the Chilcotin Plateau of British Columbia.
 This location creates a rain shadow effect that produces a dry climate and sunny days.
 Remarkably, access to this alpine treasure is only a five hour drive from Vancouver, BC.

 A long history of backcountry travel in the South Chilcotins by First Nations, animals, and prospectors/trappers, has created trails and routes that have provided access to this spectacular mountain wilderness.